Top 10 Carly Simon Songs

 Photo: Elektra [Public domain], via Wikimedia Commons

-Our Top 10 Carly Simon songs list looks at the material Carly Simon recorded during her most commercially successful periods during the 1970s and 80 that her fans loved the most.
+Our Top 10 Carly Simon songs list looks at the material Carly Simon recorded during her most commercially successful periods during the 1970s and 80s that her fans loved the most.
 During that period, Carly Simon was one of the most popular singers in the music business.
-How do we know what Carly Simon songs her fans loved the most?
+How do we know which Carly Simon songs her fans loved the most?
 First, we are all big fans here at the site.
 Second, we review tons of emails and comments.
 And finally, the charts don’t lie.

 Later that year, after the release of her debut album, Carly Simon released her highly anticipated second album called Anticipation.
 The album’s title track was released as a single and reached the Billboard Top 20.